pwkwiatkowski/cwiczenia_html_formularz/README.md

 # cwiczenia_html_formularz
-> This is my school project for HTML and JavaScript classes.
+> This is my university project for HTML and JavaScript classes.

 ## Table of contents
 * [General info](#general-info)